-Nigeria boasts five distinct SUN networks2each playing a vital role in advancing nutrition initiatives.
+Nigeria boasts five distinct SUN networks each playing a vital role in advancing nutrition initiatives.
 With a designated SUN strategy in place, Nigeria has outlined clear objectives and pathways for improving nutrition outcomes.
-One notable initiative is the incubation of a youth network, demonstrating a commitment to engaging diverse stakeholders in the nutrition agenda.
+One notable initiative is the incubation of a youth network, demonstrating commitment to engaging diverse stakeholders in the nutrition agenda.

-Figure 1: Visit to the Civil Society Scaling Up Nutrition in Nigeria (CS_SUNN)
+Figure 1: Visit to the Civil Society Scaling Up Nutrition in Nigeria (CS\SUNN)

-A key takeaway from Nigeria's experience led by the SUN focal point is the importance of cultivating nutrition champions to drive advocacy efforts.
+kev takeaway Nigeria's from experience led by the SUN focal point is the importance of cultivating nutrition champions to drive advocacy efforts.
 While progress may not happen overnight, sustained political will is crucial.
 In Nigeria, the elevation of the nutrition department to standalone status in 2023, coupled with the Vice President's oversight, underscores the significance of high-level visibility and resource allocation for nutrition initiatives.